Best Video Doorbells 2026: Ring vs Google Nest

 - Integration: Connect to smart locks, lights, and displays for full automation

-🧮 Hippo's Insight: The Subscription Trap
+🧮 The Subscription Reality Check

 - Ring Protect Basic: $3.99/month — 180 days video history, one camera